nla/nla-blacklight/README.md

 ## Running the app

 1. `bin/run` runs the Rails server at 0.0.0.0:3000.
-2. `bin/dev` runs the JavaScript and CSS processors in "watch" mode, with the Rails server in parallel.
+2. `bin/dev` runs the SASS compiler in "watch" mode, in parallel with the Rails server.

 ## Tests and CI